HuyenNguyen2302/mobile-final-project/README.md

 * For drivers: An algorithm to allow multiple riders to be picked up along the path to further minimize travel cost
 * For drivers: Path suggestion to maximize the number of riders
 * For riders: Provide a map of the driver’s location like Uber
-* Fior riders: Allow riders to write reviews for drivers
+* For riders: Allow riders to write reviews for drivers
 * Drivers have to upload pictures of themselves, their vehicles, and driver’s license so riders can verify the information.
 * Drivers can see a list of potential riders.
 * Implement horizontal layout